Malolos: Barangays

-Malolos is politically subdivided into 51 barangays that are spread over a land area of 7725 ha consisting of agricultural, commercial, industrial, residential, bodies of water, fishponds, marshes and roads.
+Malolos is politically subdivided into 51 barangays - as shown in the matrix below - spread over a land area of 7725 ha consisting of agricultural, commercial, industrial, residential, bodies of water, fishponds, marshes and roads.
 Many of the name of the barangays were derived from the name of common Philippine trees, because Malolos was once a vast virgin land and forests, before the Spaniards came and Christianized the natives.
 While others were named in honor of their patron saints.

+Each barangay consists of puroks and some have sitios.

 Demographics

 As of 2015, the Philippine Statistics Authority released the official result of 2015 census in which Malolos has a population of 261,189 people, with a density of sigfig 261,189/67.25, an increase of 17,129 people from the 2010 census.
 There are 52,547 households in the city.
 Majority of the Malolos households usually lives along the major roads.
 It has an average crime rate of 6.28% and has a crime solution efficiency of 97.11%.